Everyone's experiences were different and the intensity of the hallucinations also varied from person to person.

 Two weeks induced because of Swine Flu.
 During this time Oprah announced she was ending the Oprah Winfrey Show.
 I was very upset to learn this fact.
 Mostly because the tv running in my room + the drugs they gave me to keep me under gave the most cinematic dreams I've ever experienced — somehow the news of Oprah retiring filtered into my brain as dreaming about saving the whales with her in a submerged Chicago.
 We had a champagne brunch.
 It was excellent.
 I was also a superhero who could fly and fought my enemies on the rims of volcanoes.
 And then I woke up and not only could I not fly, but my buddy Oprah had betrayed me into retirement.
 I was crushed. - u/mewmao

 I wasn't in one for long (just under a week).
-While I was in the coma, I didn't remember a thing.
+While I was in a coma, I didn't remember a thing.
 When I came out of it, I just remember hearing my mom yell to the attending "HE'S UP!".
 Then I woke up with a bunch of white coats in the room.
 I was super stiff and incredibly confused.
-Oddly enough, I kept having vivid dreams of myself in the coma after the fact.
+Oddly enough, I kept having vivid dreams of myself in a coma after the fact.
 Still have them to this day.
 They're almost like an out of body experience because I can see myself laying in the bed with people around me. u/Drdontknowanything

-Was hit by a car when i was 5years old.
+Was hit by a car when I was 5years old.
 Ended up with toxic shock syndrome and went into a coma for 4 months.
 I just remember some very weird 'dreams,' which i can still recall vividly 26 years later.
 Someone mentioned something about visiting another realm, and thats pretty close to the mark. u/ManiacMando

 My favorite dream from the coma involved me floating over a huge grey colored ocean, and I saw something rise up from the water that i can only describe as a dragon with scoliosis.
 It moved its head like it was smelling the air and then turned and looked right at me.
 In another, one my favorite cousin had abandoned me and now lived in the ceiling above my hospital bed with my two best friends, Jason and Jason, who were also twins.
 They just moved a tile out of the way and would just stare at me from above. u/ManiacMando